-REPORT OF THE BOARD OF DIRECTORS
+REPORT OF THE AUDIT COMMITTEE

-Prior to May 11, 2016, the Company did not have an Audit Committee.
-The Board of Directors has been responsible for the oversight of the integrity of the Company's consolidated financial statements, our internal accounting and financial controls, our compliance with legal and regulatory requirements, the organization and performance of our internal audit function and the qualifications, independence and performance of our independent registered public accounting firm.
+The Audit Committee of the Board of Directors has been responsible for the oversight of the integrity of the Company's consolidated financial statements, our internal accounting and financial controls, our compliance with legal and regulatory requirements, the organization and performance of our internal audit function and the qualifications, independence and performance of our independent registered public accounting firm.

 Management of the Company is responsible for establishing and maintaining internal controls and for preparing the Company's consolidated financial statements.
 The independent registered public accounting firm is responsible for auditing the financial statements.
-It has been the responsibility of the Board of Directors to oversee these activities.
+It is the responsibility of the Audit Committee to oversee these activities.